Joao4569/ocean-basket-restaurant/README.md

  - Code for adding custom fields to standard Django Allauth signup form taken from [GeeksforGeeks.org](https://www.geeksforgeeks.org/python-extending-and-customizing-django-allauth/).
  - Recommendation for contact number form field taken from [stackoverflow](https://stackoverflow.com/questions/15465356/django-storing-mobile-number-what-field-to-use).
  - I learned how to implement a choices field in a form from [stackoverflow](https://stackoverflow.com/questions/18676156/how-to-properly-use-the-choices-field-option-in-django).
+ - Method for adding a date picker widget taken from [stackoverflow](https://stackoverflow.com/questions/3367091/whats-the-cleanest-simplest-to-get-running-datepicker-in-django)